KaiserWerk/ERAF-Go-SDK/README.md

 err := container.Marshal(&b) // as a reference

 // or into a file
-err := container.MarshalToFile("somefile.era") // the ending does not matter, actually
+err := container.MarshalToFile("somefile.eraf") // the ending does not matter, actually
 ```

 ### Reading and Unmarshalling